 However, don’t let this fool you; white fruit flies are dangerous in other ways.
 So getting rid of them is not optional; it is a necessity.
 Here are some reasons why white fruit flies are hazardous.

-- Yellow sticky trap: bright color attract flying insects, and high quality glue keeps them from escaping.
-Specially designed for flying plant pests....
+- Fruit Fly Trap: bright color attract flying insects, and high quality glue keeps them from escaping.
+Specially designed for flying plant pests. yellow...

-- Easy to use: the fruit fly traps with sharp bottom can be inserted directly into the soil, avoiding the trouble of tying ropes or hooks.
+- Easy to use: the fruit fly traps for indoors with sharp bottom can be inserted directly into the soil, avoiding the trouble of tying ropes or hooks.

-- Safe and non-toxic: plant gnat traps use bright colors and glue to catch pests, no odors and harmful drugs, no harm to people and pets.
+- Safe and non-toxic flying insect trap: gant traps for house indoor use bright colors and glue to catch pests, no odors and harmful drugs, no harm to...

 Exposure to Diseases and Bacteria